1. Online Payments Services Agreement

 26.3 Australia Post must provide the Variation Notice to You at least 30 days before the date on which the variations are intended to take effect.

-26.4 Australia You do not agree to the variations in the Variation Notice, You may terminate the agreement between the parties in respect of these Terms and Conditions by giving no less than 7 days’ notice (before the date on which the variations are intended to take effect) to Australia Post in writing.
+26.4 If You do not agree to the variations in the Variation Notice, You may terminate the agreement between the parties in respect of these Terms and Conditions by giving no less than 7 days’ notice (before the date on which the variations are intended to take effect) to Australia Post in writing.

 26.5 If Australia Post does not receive a notice from You under clause 26.4 or You continue to use the Services, You are deemed to have accepted the variations in the Variation Notice.